payu-org/payu/docs/source/config.rst

 -------------------

 ``runlog``
-   Automatically commits changes to configuration files in the *control directory* when the model runs.
+   Automatically commits changes to configuration files and manifests in the *control directory* when the model runs.
 This creates a git runlog of the history of the experiment.